Happy Birthday, Mom

 She has skipped meals because of me.
 She has worn mismatched shoes because of me.
 She has missed dinners and hair appointments and social trips because of me.

 My mom has made my pain her pain.
 My struggles her struggles.
 My stresses her stresses.
 Years ago, during a school science project, she went so far as to purchase a tree and plant it in our yard the day before a leaf collection project was due, ending a weeks-long search for that specific type of leaf.
-Needless to say, I aced the project.

 Moms don’t get trophies or badges or awards for the work they do.
 But my mom is certainly part of every trophy I’ve won.
 Part of every test I’ve aced.
 Part of every paper I’ve written, every speech I’ve given and every broadcast I’ve anchored.
 She is part of every friendship I’ve had, every trip I’ve embarked on and every challenge I’ve conquered.

 My mom has taught me how to love others.
 She has taught me how to love myself.
 She has taught me how to forgive those who have wronged me.
 How to move past experiences that damaged me.
-And how to do it all in heels.

 Happy 58th birthday, mama.
 Let’s make a big deal of it.∗